 As mattresses are often used for more than just sleeping at night, such as sitting on the edge or more intimate acts, making sure to have proper edge support if you are a couple can be important.
 Choosing a firmer mattress or latex model with good edge support will often alleviate these issues.

 Memory foam mattresses are great options for couples, as they are supportive and are known to relieve pressure points by providing even, consistent support that contours to your body, no matter what position you sleep in.

 When choosing a memory foam mattress, make sure to take into consideration the material construction, breathability, and cooling materials used in them to ensure you don’t sleep hot.

-Features such as a gel cooling layer, open cell structure, and breathable cover are important things to take into consideration, as is the ability to adjust individual comfort levels which is something only one mattress on the market provides these days (Luxi Sleep).
+Features such as a gel cooling layer, open cell structure, and breathable cover are important things to take into consideration, as is the ability to adjust individual comfort levels are all important criteria for choosing a mattress for couples.

 In addition, make sure that the firmness and support of the memory foam mattress enable both sleepers to be comfortable sharing a mattress during the night, especially if one of you is heavier than the other.